chapman-cpsc-230/hw-0-nguye612/README.md

 ## What I Learned from This

-_\<I learned how to clone a repository, download it as a local file, make edits, and push it back up to github.\>_
+_\<I learned how to clone a repository, download it as a local file, make edits, perform a commit, and push it back up to github.\>_

 ## Honor Pledge